varunkumardev/amitmerchant1990.github.io/_posts/2019-11-02-extending-class-using-macros-laravel.md

 ## In closing

-Laravel Macros are great if you want to quickly spin up a repeating logic on Laravel's core classes whenever you find yourself dilemma of reusing your code.
+Laravel Macros are great if you want to quickly spin up a repeating logic on Laravel's core classes whenever you find yourself in the dilemma of reusing your code.